SolaceProducts/terraform-solacebrokerappliance-rest-delivery/examples/adding-headers/README.md

 # Adding REST Request Headers in REST Delivery Configuration Example

-Configuration in this directory demonstrates how to specify [request headers](https://docs.solace.com/Services/Managing-RDPs.htm#configuring-request-headers) when configuring [REST messaging](https://docs.solace.com/API/REST/REST-Consumers.htm) on the PubSub+ event broker, leveraging the REST Delivery Terraform module.
+Configuration in this directory demonstrates how to specify [request headers](https://docs.solace.com/Services/Managing-RDPs.htm#configuring-request-headers) when configuring [REST messaging](https://docs.solace.com/API/REST/REST-Consumers.htm) on the PubSub+ appliance, leveraging the REST Delivery Terraform module.

 There are two types of request header resources: